 - It’s beautiful!
 True, quartz countertops have come a long way in style and appearance.
 Many are practically identical to granite or marble these days.
 However, there’s nothing quite like the look of a beautifully marbled Carrara with striking veins and interesting patterns.
 The fact that it was created so perfectly in nature is a wonder in itself.
 Walking down the aisles of granite manufacturing facilities, it’s almost necessary to take a moment and stand back in appreciation at the wonders of the first and best artist on our planet, Mother Nature.

 - The simple answer to this is yes.
-Left unattended, certain foods or products will stain your white quartz countertops.
+Left unattended, certain foods or products will stain your white quartz countertops, leaving them not so sparkling.
 You may have read articles singing the praises of quartz and its impenetrable qualities making it darn near indestructible.
 However, with almost everything, there are exceptions.
 No, quartz doesn’t stain easily, and it’s a non-porous surface.
 But, after personally owning arctic white quartz in our primary bathroom, I’ve seen a few stains appear from my makeup.
+Certain chemical substances that have come from skin care products erode the glossy finish on top.
 Even with impeccable cleaning routines, there’s still those few stubborn stains that just won’t budge.

 - We own Caesarstone arctic white quartz which is one of the purest white quartz options available.
 The quartz and minerals are finely ground, leaving little texture, giving its surface a solid white appearance.
 There are many other varieties of white quartz countertops out there.
 Most of these contain larger specks of gray and cream rock which will give the countertop more texture and dimension.
 If your heart is truly set on white quartz, but you are concerned about maintenance, these options may help blend stains or smudges better than the purest white.

 - Depending upon your selection, quartz can cost anywhere between $50 – $150 per square foot.
 Unfortunately there is no advantage cost wise for choosing quartz over natural stone.
-Our arctic white quartz was on the lower end of the price point at $50 per square foot.
+Our arctic white quartz was on the “lower” end of the price point at $50 per square foot (yikes!).
 But quartz isn’t in the realm of Formica or tile.
-The good news is that quartz is a highly durable, quality product, and the value for your money is well worth it.
+The good news is that quartz is a highly durable, quality product, and the value for your money is well worth it!

 What’s The Difference Between Quartz and Caesarstone Quartz?